 some AE of type T5 registered in any CSE satisfying the filter criteria FC5

-By combining AND and OR, it is possible to consider semantic queries such as:
+Example 3.
+X:T1 send to MN-CSE P

-SDREQ1’’ = (?T2|FC2 OR ?T3|FC3) AND (?T4|FC4 OR ?T5|FC5)
+ASDQ = (?T2|FC2 OR ?T3|FC3) AND (?T4|FC4 OR ?T5|FC5)

+Example 4.
+X:T1 send to MN-CSE P

-SDREQ1’’’ = (?T2|FC2 AND ?T3|FC3) OR (?T4|FC4 AND ?T5|FC5)
+ASDQ = (?T2|FC2 AND ?T3|FC3) OR (?T4|FC4 AND ?T5|FC5)

-By adding the NOT nonterminal, it is possible to consider queries such as:
+Example 5.
+X:T1 send to MN-CSE P

-SDREQ1’’’’ = (?T2|FC2 AND ?T3|FC3) OR (?T4|FC4 AND (NOT ?T5|FC5))
+ASDQ = (?T2|FC2 AND ?T3|FC3) OR (?T4|FC4 AND (NOT ?T5|FC5))

-ItFollowing the Theory of Formal Languages, it is also possible to consider other restricted semantic routing directives such as (list not exhaustive):
+It is also possible to consider other non-terminals, such as (list not exhaustive):

-ANY = search in all CSE databases
+ANY = search in all CSE databases;

-CURRENT = search in the CSE local database
+CURRENT = search in the CSE local database;

-CUSTOMER[N] = search in the databases of N CUSTOMER CSE
+CUSTOMER[N] = search in the databases of N CUSTOMER CSE;

-PROVIDER[N] = search in the databases of N PROVIDER CSE
+PROVIDER[N] = search in the databases of N PROVIDER CSE;

-PEER[N] = search start on the databases of N PEER CSE
+PEER[N] = search start on the databases of N PEER CSE;

-The shape of a logical query could be a restricted kind of either a Conjunctive Normal Form (CNF) or a Disjunctive Normal Form (DNF).
-A CNF/DNF will be translated into a set of simpler unitary Queries by the CSE receiving the query using the Semantic Resolution Query Mechanism (SRQM) to be defined in Task 2 of STF 589.
-Complexity of SRQM can be an issue and should be discussed as part of Task 2 of STF 589.
+BETWEEN_TIME[SEC] = search should return in SEC;

+BETWEEN_SPACE[METER] = search should give results in METER;

+OF_BRAND[NAME] = search should give results of brand NAME.

 Normal Flow

-A possible “trace” of the semantic discovery routing mechanism, inspired to [1,[i.24][i.25 proceeds as follows (the real routing mechanism will be described and formally specified in Task 2 of STF 589 and simulated in Task 3 of STF 589).

-X sends a semantic discovery request (SDREQ1) to P via an mca-pointer
+We present a “trace” of the Semantic Discovery Routing (SDR) generated by Example 1, the other examples can be easily traced following the same logic.
+This trace is inspired to a semantic discovery routing as described in [i.24] and [i.25] and proceeds as follows:

+X sends an Advanced Semantic Discovery Query (ASDQ1) to P;

-P verifies the integrity of SDREQ1 and forward a semantic discovery request SDREQ1 to A via an mcc-pointer that starts the semantic routing into the network of CSE
+P verifies the integrity of ASDQ1 and forward the Advanced Semantic Discovery Query ASDQ1 to A that starts the Semantic Discovery Routing Protocol (SDPR) into the network of CSE;

-SDREQ1 is resolved using SRQM locally in A into four subqueries, namely SDREQ2, SDREQ3, SDREQ4, and SDREQ5, where:
+ASDQ1 is resolved using the Semantic Query Resolution System (SQRS) locally in A into four subqueries, namely ASDQ2, ASDQ3, ASDQ4, and ASDQ5, where:

-SDREQ2 = ?T2|FC2 AND
+ASDQ2 = ?T2|FC2